sagemath/trac_to_gh/Issue 1666.md

 # Issue 1666: jmol cylinders should use the draw command (rather than be triangulated as a pmesh)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1666

 Original creator: robertwb